 As with all Kiwi Property facility websites, you can navigate to the accessibility information page from the menu at the bottom of each page, or click on the link below:

-Palmerston North is currently in the orange setting of the COVID-19 protection framework and you can find COVID-updates for the centre here:
+Palmerston North is currently in the red setting of the COVID-19 protection framework and you can find COVID-updates for the centre here:

 We'll be sharing more about Kiwi Property's Accessibility journey over the coming months.